dkpro/dkpro-core/pages/info.md

 This project was initiated by the Ubiquitous Knowledge Processing Lab (UKP) at the Technische Universität Darmstadt, Germany under the auspices of Prof. Iryna Gurevych.

-## What is DKPro and DKPro Core?
+## What are DKPro and DKPro Core?

+*DKPro Core* addresses tasks that are commonly referred to as *linguistic pre-processing*, e.g. part-of-speech taggers, parsers, etc. Within DKPro Core, a steadily growing set of third-party tools for such tasks have been wrapped into interoperable and interchangeable components for the Apache UIMA framework.

 *DKPro* was created as the *Darmstadt Knowledge Processing Repository* and first presented at the GSCL 2007.
-The *Core* part of DKPro addresses tasks that are commonly referred to as *linguistic pre-processing*, e.g. part-of-speech taggers, parsers, etc. Within DKPro Core, a steadily growing set of third-party tools for such tasks have been wrapped into interoperable and interchangeable components for the Apache UIMA framework.
+As part of becoming a community project, it was decided to drop the old long name.
+Presently, we continue to use *DKPro* as a neutral brand without any long form.

+It is not uncommon for people to use *DKPro* and *DKPro Core* synonymously.
+However, they are not the same. *DKPro* is a community that incorporates multiple projects and *DKPro Core* is but one of these projects.
+Also, no all projects in the DKPro community are based on UIMA, but DKPro Core is.

 ## Who is developing DKPro Core?